Mariner East frequently asked questions

 Mariner East 1 is an underground pipeline, completed in 2014, that transports liquid propane and ethane from western Pennsylvania approximately 300 miles east to the Marcus Hook Industrial Complex in Marcus Hook, Pa., and Claymont, Del.

 Mariner East 2 is a new, approximately 350-mile underground pipeline delivering propane, butane and ethane east from Ohio and West Virginia into Pennsylvania.
 The mainly 20-inch pipeline entered service on Dec.
 29, 2018.

 Mariner East 2X is a 16-inch pipeline currently under construction that parallels ME2.
-It is scheduled to be finished near the end of 2019.
+It is scheduled to be finished in early 2021.

 Who is building Mariner East?

 Energy Transfer, which has more than eight decades’ experience building and operating pipelines, operates the Mariner East 1 and Mariner East 2 pipelines, and is building the Mariner East 2X pipeline.
 We own and operate one of the largest and most diversified portfolios of energy assets in the United States, with a strategic footprint in all of the major domestic production basins, including the Marcellus Shale.
 We began in 1996 as a small natural gas pipeline operator and today own and operate more than 86,000 miles of natural gas, natural gas liquids, refined products and crude oil pipelines — carrying approximately 30 percent of the natural gas and crude oil that fuel our nation’s economy every day.